Differentiable Model Selection for Ensemble Learning: e2e-CEL Evaluation

-Table \ref{tab:specialized_agent_acc} shows the average accuracy of individual agent models on their specialty classes and their non-specialty classes; reported, respectively as \emph{specialized accuracy} and \emph{complementary accuracy}.
+Table \ref{tab:specialized_base learner_acc} shows the average accuracy of individual base learner models on their specialty classes and their non-specialty classes; reported, respectively as \emph{specialized accuracy} and \emph{complementary accuracy}.
 The reported \emph{overall} accuracy is measured over the entire master test set $\mathcal{X}_{\texttt{test}}$.
-This sets the stage for demonstrating the ability of e2e-MEL training to compose a classifier that substantially outperforms its base agent models on $\mathcal{X}_{\texttt{test}}$ by adaptively selecting sub-ensembles based on input features; see Section \ref{sec:Results}.
+This sets the stage for demonstrating the ability of e2e-CEL training to compose a classifier that substantially outperforms its base learner models on $\mathcal{X}_{\texttt{test}}$ by adaptively selecting sub-ensembles based on input features; see Section \ref{sec:Results}.

-Note that, in each experiment, the agent models' architecture design, hyperparameter selection, and training methods have not been chosen to fully optimize classification accuracy, which is not the direct goal of this work.
-Instead the agents are trained to maximize error diversity, and demonstrate the ability of e2e-MEL to leverage error diversity and compose highly accurate ensemble models from far less accurate agent models, in a way that is not shared by conventional aggregation rules.
-Note also that improving agent model accuracies would, of course, tend to improve the accuracy of the resulting ensemble classifiers.
-In each case, throughout this section, the e2e-MEL selection net is given the same CNN architecture as the base agent models which form its ensemble.
+Note that, in each experiment, the base learner models' architecture design, hyperparameter selection, and training methods have not been chosen to fully optimize classification accuracy, which is not the direct goal of this work.
+Instead the base learners have been trained to maximize error diversity, and demonstrate the ability of e2e-CEL to leverage error diversity and compose highly accurate ensemble models from far less accurate base learner models, in a way that is not shared by conventional aggregation rules.
+Note also that improving base learner model accuracies would, of course, tend to improve the accuracy of the resulting ensemble classifiers.
+In each case, throughout this section, the e2e-CEL selection net is given the same CNN architecture as the base learner models which form its ensemble.